-Why are the above Pokémon healing-item-efficient?
+But why are the above Pokémon healing-item-efficient?
 What metric should we use to evaluate a Pokémon’s healing-item efficiency?
-The following sections below will discuss this in detail.

-Healing-item-efficiency includes Potion efficiency and Revive efficiency.
-There is usually no controversy on Revive-efficiency - Pokemon with higher TDO (Total Damage Output) are generally more Revive-efficient.
-But there are some some common misunderstandings on Potion efficiency.
+Healing-item-efficiency includes two parts: Potion Efficiency and Revive Efficiency.
+There is usually no debate on Revive Efficiency - Pokemon with higher TDO (Total Damage Output) are generally more Revive-efficient.
+But there are some common misunderstandings on Potion Efficiency:

 1. Higher Defense means more Potion efficient.

 High defense is not enough.
-In a fight against Snorlax, Steelix would end up with more HP used than Mewtwo, due to the former battling much longer.
-Preferably, you need high Damage Per Second (DPS) as well.
+To defeat Snorlax, Steelix would end up using more HP than Mewtwo does, due to the former battling much longer and thus taking more damage.
+You would want high Damage Per Second (DPS) as well.

-2. To defeat the same enemy, less HP used means more Potion efficiency.
+2. To defeat the same enemy, less HP used means higher Potion Efficiency.

 To fairly quantify Potion efficiency and Revive efficiency, there are two metrics to use respectively:

-- If you care about Potions, then Relative DPS (your DPS divided by enemy’s DPS) is what you look for.
+- Relative DPS (your DPS divided by enemy’s DPS) is used to measure Potion Efficiency.